-What is 'vishing' and 'smishing'?
+What is vishing and smishing?

-'Vishing' is when fraudsters use phone calls to masquerade as a legitimate person or organisation in an attempt to trick people into following out instructions that can lead to personal or sensitive information being stolen or financial loss.
+Telephone scams, often called 'Vishing', are when fraudsters use phone calls to masquerade as a legitimate person or organisation in an attempt to trick people into following out instructions that can lead to personal or sensitive information being stolen or financial loss.

-A lot of these scam calls and messages use fake ('spoofed') numbers and might even appear to be locally based.
+A lot of these scam calls and messages use fake ('spoofed') numbers and might even appear to be locally-based.